AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

         return decode(0, {})
 ```

-The `memo` here simply maps the unique state (i.e., the index) to its result.
+The `memo` here maps the unique state (i.e., the index) to its result.
+It helps
-It helps in avoiding duplicate calculations.
-And this forms the fundamental idea
+in avoiding duplicate calculations.
+And this forms the fundamental idea of
-of dynamic programming.
-This problem has "optimal substructure", i.e., the
+dynamic programming.
+This problem has "optimal substructure", i.e., the optimal
-optimal way to decode `index` is the sum of optimal way to decode `index + 1`
+way to decode `index` is the sum of optimal way to decode `index + 1` and
-and `index + 2`.
-Maybe this doesn't make much sense for this problem but this
+`index + 2`.
+Maybe this doesn't make much sense for this problem but this idea
-idea is more handy in problems where optimization is required (see
+is more handy in problems where optimization is required (see
 [coin-change problem](https://leetcode.com/problems/coin-change/)).
 We also
 have "overlapping subproblems", i.e., we recompute same indices over and over
 again.
 Pruning those calls with our `memo` cache significantly reduces